Stability conditions for polarised varieties: -critical metrics on asymptotically -stable manifolds

-\begin{proposition}\cite[Chapter 5, Theorem 11.1]{taylor} There is a constant $c>0$ such that for any $\psi \in \mft_{k-6, \perp}^2$ and for all sufficiently small $\epsilon$ there is a bound of the form \end{proposition}
+\begin{proposition}\cite[Chapter 5, Theorem 11.1]{taylor} There is a constant $c>0$ such that for any $\psi \in \mfk_{k-6, \perp}^2$ and for all sufficiently small $\epsilon$ there is a bound of the form \end{proposition}

 The point here is that our model operator $(\epsilon^{-1}\G_{\epsilon})^{-1}$ has uniformly bounded ellipticity constants, but the norm of the coefficients of the equation are actually only bounded uniformly by $C\epsilon^{-1}$ for some constant $C$, and hence are blowing up as $\epsilon \to 0$.
 Explicitly, the term which is blowing up is the leading term $\epsilon^{-1}\D^*\D$.
-In this situation, one obtains a Schauder estimate where the Schauder coefficient is $c\epsilon^{-1}$.
-We learned that such a Schauder estimate holds from an observation of Hashimoto for general elliptic operators \cite[p.
-800]{hashimoto}; the dependence of the Schauder constant on the norm of the coefficients is standard for second-order elliptic operators \cite[p.
+In this situation, one obtains an elliptic regularity estimate where the coefficient in the bound is $c\epsilon^{-1}$.
+We learned that such a elliptic regularity estimate holds from an observation of Hashimoto for general elliptic operators \cite[p.
+800]{hashimoto}; the dependence of the coefficient in the bound on the norm of the coefficients is standard for second-order elliptic operators \cite[p.
 92]{gilbarg-trudinger}.

-\begin{corollary} There is a bound of the form for the operator $\G_{\epsilon}^{-1}: \mft_{k-6, \perp}^2 \to \mft_{k, \perp}^2$, for some $C>0$. \end{corollary}
+\begin{corollary} There is a bound of the form for the operator $\G_{\epsilon}^{-1}: \mfk_{k-6, \perp}^2 \to \mfk_{k, \perp}^2$, for some $C>0$. \end{corollary}

 \begin{proof}